ligato/docs/docs/tutorials/03_rest-handler.md

 * Complete the ['Hello World Agent'](01_hello-world.md) tutorial
 * Complete the ['Plugin Dependencies'](02_plugin-deps.md) tutorial

-Each plugin requiring a REST APPI will register its own custom handler with the REST plugin using the registration API:
+Each plugin requiring a REST API will register its own custom handler with the REST plugin using the registration API:

 ```go